garnettepereira/Cancer-Prediction-Analysis/README.md

 Performance scores rate how well the patient can perform usual daily activities.
 Size of the original dataset is 229 rows and 10 columns.

-For the purpose of Prediction, I modified this dataset to create training data for the Google Prediction API.
+For the purpose of creating a Prediction model, I modified this dataset to create training data for the Google Prediction API.
 The URL of this new dataset in Google Cloud Storage is "http://storage.googleapis.com/lungcancer/cancer.csv".
 This is currently a Public Link.

 The columns of the dataset are as follows: